 This series, brought to you by Yahoo!
 Finance, looks at which upgrades and downgrades make sense, and which ones investors should act on.
-Today, our headlines feature a downgrades for both Intel and ON Semiconductor .
-But the news isn't all bad, so before we address those two, let's start on a bright note.
+Today, our headlines include a downgrade for Kroger , balanced out by upgrades for both of Masco and Olin Corp .
+Let's dive right in.

 Copyright © 2009 The Motley Fool, LLC.
 All rights reserved.